Holistic Health Coach Answers Your Prediabetes Questions

 Type 2 Diabetes is a metabolic disorder and chronic condition that causes blood sugar (glucose) levels to rise higher than normal.
-Risk factors include weight, sedentary lifestyle, family history, ethnicity, and age.
+Risk factors include an over-weight, sedentary lifestyle, family history, ethnicity, and age.
 It usually appears in older adults, but it’s becoming more common in children and teens.
 Many parents ask can prediabetes be reversed in my child’s life?
 Before being diagnosed with Type 2 Diabetes, Prediabetes is developing.
 However, 90% of people with Prediabetes can avoid Type 2 Diabetes by embracing self-care and lifestyle changes at home.

 Do people with Prediabetes always get Type 2 Diabetes?

 No. In fact, 90% of people with Prediabetes can avoid Type 2 Diabetes by embracing self-care at home.
-That involves making lifestyle changes with trusted medical professionals and, often, a health or wellness coach.
+That involves making lifestyle changes with trusted medical professionals and a health or wellness coach.
 Those who are successful at reducing their risk of Type 2 Diabetes have improved their meals and increased their activity levels.

 What are the symptoms of Prediabetes in adults?